pauldapps/password-generator/README.md

 # Password-Generator
 ## Purpose
-Needed a way to create passphrases programatically for integration into employee onboarding automation.
+Needed a way to create passphrases programatically.

 ## Examples